TokyoPython/tokyo-python-society-site/readme.md

 4. Set an .env file.
 The app will not run without this.
 It is not stored in source control for security reasons.
 Please see `back/readme.md` for more information.

-## Running the App
+## Running the App (Backend)

 `uvicorn main:app --reload`

-## Checking to see that the app works as intended
+## Checking to see that the app works as intended (Back)

+Please complete the above steps before moving here.

 Visit `http://127.0.0.1:8000` and you should see {"Hello": "World"} as a JSON response.
 If you do not, please ask the Python Society group for troubleshooting help.